How To Address Abandonment Issues And Build Healthier Relationships

 A person may experience abandonment wounds as a result of being physically and/or emotionally abandoned by someone in their past, or as a result of certain types of mental health conditions.
 More specifically, the following are common causes of abandonment issues:

-• Abuse or neglect.
-Being neglected or abused as a child may cause a person to develop abandonment issues because they weren’t treated healthfully by people who were supposed to love and care for them.
-This experience can make it hard for an individual to trust and rely on others in relationships later in life.
+• Abuse or neglect: Being neglected or abused as a child may cause a person to develop abandonment issues because they weren’t treated appropriately by people who were supposed to love and care for them.
+Experiencing childhood abandonment can make it hard for an individual to trust and rely on others in relationships later in life.

-• Loss of parent or caregiver.
-Losing a caregiver, especially at a young age, due to incarceration, voluntary departure, death, or another reason, is one of the biggest contributors to a fear of abandonment later in life.
+• Loss of a parent/caregiver: Losing a caregiver, especially at a young age, due to incarceration, voluntary departure, death, or another reason, is one of the biggest contributors to a fear of abandonment later in life.

 Attachment styles and abandonment issues